mcaceresb/stata-gtools/docs/usage/gtools.md

 common group commands like collapse, egen, isid, levelsof, contract, distinct, and so on using C plugins for a massive speed improvement.

 This program helps the user manage their gtools installation.
-While unnecessary in Linux or OSX, when trying to compile the plugin on Windows it became apparent that I would need to include a DLL with the package (in particular the DLL for the hash library).
-While I try to do this automatically, I ran into enough problems while developing the plugin that I felt compelled to include this program.

-_Important:_ Please run `gtools, upgrade` to update `gtools` to the latest stable version.  _Windows users:_ If the plugin fails to load, please run `gtools, dependencies` at the start of your Stata session.
+_Important:_ Please run `gtools, upgrade` to update `gtools` to the latest stable version.

 Syntax
 ------